 Sometimes a bonus might require the debit card that comes with the account to be used a certain number of times within a given time period.

 While some accounts are entirely fee-free (Yay!
-We like thoselaughing), others may charge monthly maintenance fees.
+We like those), others may charge monthly maintenance fees.
 If the account does charge fees there’s often a way to exempt yourself from them, usually by keeping a certain amount of money in the account (a minimum balance requirement) or by direct depositing a certain amount each month.

 Checking account bonuses are probably the most common type of bank bonuses.
 They don’t generally require much money on hand to start the account.